jnikula/hawkmoth/doc/extension.rst

 ===================

 Hawkmoth provides a Sphinx extension that adds :ref:`new directives
-<directives>` to the Sphinx :any:`C domain <sphinx:c-domain>` to incorporate
+<directives>` to the Sphinx :external+sphinx:ref:`C domain <c-domain>` to
-formatted C source code comments into a document.
-Hawkmoth is Sphinx :any:`sphinx:sphinx.ext.autodoc` for C.
+incorporate formatted C source code comments into a document.
+Hawkmoth is Sphinx :py:mod:`sphinx.ext.autodoc` for C.

 For this to work, the documentation comments must of course be written in correct reStructuredText.
 See :ref:`documentation comment syntax <syntax>` for